Listen to the podcast

 Emily said Ryan rarely encourages his daughter.
 Though their home is not overly negative or discouraging, it is not a home where active and intentional building up and encouragement takes place.

-Sara assumed as a young child that if something bad ever happened to their family, Michael would be okay.
+Sara assumed as a young child that if something terrible ever happened to their family, Michael would be okay.
 He would be safe, but she was not as confident daddy would protect her.

 When I finally met with Sara, I asked her during a long conversation and many questions, “Sara, what are you more aware of: (1) your daddy’s correction and displeasure, or (2) your daddy’s affection and encouragement?”